sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/02-digital-logic-signals.md

   methodology comes along.
 - Pinpoint the unavoidable asynchronous interfaces between different subsystems and the outside world, and provide reliable synchronizers.
-- Catching a glitch in time saves nine.
+- Catching a glitch in time prevents much bigger problems.

 :::

+## Data transfer

+Data can be transferred in either serial or parallel.
+Serial transfer takes more time while parallel transfer requires more transmission lines.